Cutter's Way: Reception

+Critical response

+Initial negative response

 United Artists spent a meager $63,000 on promotion for the film's release in New York City in late March 1981.
 The three daily papers and the three major network critics gave Cutter and Bone negative reviews.
 Vincent Canby in The New York Times wrote "[I]t's the sort of picture that never wants to concede what it's about.
 It is, however, enchanted by the sound of its own dialogue, which is vivid without being informative or even amusing on any level."
 The studio was so shocked by the negative reviews that it planned to pull the film after only a week.

+Later positive response

 Unbeknownst to them, the next week Richard Schickel in Time, David Ansen in Newsweek, and New York City's weekly newspapers would write glowing reviews.
 Ansen wrote, "Under Passer's sensitive direction, Heard gives his best film performance: he's funny and abrasive and mad, but you see the self-awareness eating him up inside."
 Journalists at The Village Voice were also early champions of the film, with two critics offering positive reviews of the movie.
 After its re-release, the paper continued its efforts, posting a glowing profile on Passer.

 The positive reviews prompted United Artists to give Cutter and Bone to its United Artists Classics division, which changed the film's title to Cutter's Way (thinking that the original title would be mistaken by audiences for a comedy about surgeons) and entered it in film festivals.
-At Houston, Texas's Third International Film Festival, it won Best Picture, Best Director, Best Screenplay, and Best Actor (John Heard).
+At Houston, Texas's, Third International Film Festival, it won Best Picture, Best Director, Best Screenplay, and Best Actor (John Heard).
 A week later, it received the closing-feature slot at the Seattle International Film Festival.
 With a new ad campaign, Cutter's Way reopened in the summer of 1981 in Seattle, Los Angeles, Boston, and New York City.
 Passer was bitter about the experience, commenting in an interview, "You can assassinate movies as you can assassinate people.
 I think UA murdered the film.
 Or at least they tried to murder it."

-In 1982, Fiskin won an Edgar Award from the Mystery Writers of America for Best Motion Picture Screenplay.
-In 1983, the film won the prestigious Grand Prix of the Belgian Film Critics Association.
+Retrospective reviews

 Jonathan Rosenbaum of The Chicago Reader later wrote that it was "probably Ivan Passer's best American feature...with a wonderful performance by Lisa Eichhorn and shimmering, hallucinatory cinematography by Jordan Cronenweth."
 John Patterson of The Guardian called it "note-perfect" and a "masterpiece," praising all three of the lead performances while acknowledging the film required multiple viewings to perceive its strengths.

 Cutter's Way holds a rating of 92% on Rotten Tomatoes, based on 24 reviews.
 The site's consensus reads, "A suitably cynical neo-noir that echoes the disillusionment of its era, Cutter's Way relies on character-driven drama further elevated by the work of an outstanding cast".
-Quartet Records and MGM released the world premiere of the masterful score by Jack Nitzsche.
+Quartet Records and MGM released the world premiere of the score by Jack Nitzsche.